Draw The Products Of The Complete Hydrolysis Of An Acetal

 Handling Acids

 Acids are corrosive and can cause burns.
-Always wear appropriate personal protective equipment (PPE), such as gloves, goggles, and a lab coat, when handling acids.
+But always wear appropriate personal protective equipment (PPE), such as gloves, goggles, and a lab coat, when handling acids.
 Work in a well-ventilated area to avoid inhaling acid fumes.

 Disposal of Waste